10 Easy Ways to Immediately Improve Your Old Content

 2. Use New Keywords and Update Meta Description

 What were rock star keywords a year ago might be damp squibs today.
-This means that users aren’t using them anymore in their searches leading to lower page rankings for your content.
-Using keyword optimization techniques incorporate relevant keywords to boost the SEO of your content.
+People are entering different keywords in their searches leading to lower page rankings for your content.
+Use keyword optimization techniques to add relevant keywords and boost the SEO of your content.

 Visit your blog’s meta description.
 See if it still sounds catchy or if you can make it more accurate.
 Although meta tags don’t directly affect the rankings, they certainly affect the clickthrough rate.
-They present an enticing description on what the reader will find within the post and tempt them to click.
+Meta descriptions present a preview of what the reader will find in the post and tempt them to click.